 - Section 7.1 First-order systems of differential equations.
 Transformation of higher-order differential equation to first-order system.
 Simple two-dimensional systems.

-- Section 7.3 Eigenvalue method for linear systems.
+- Section 7.3 Eigenvalue method for linear systems ( including complex eigenvalues).

 Topics for study and reading :